victorvoermans/sumtype/README.md

 # [SumType](https://victorvoermans.github.io/sumtype/)

 This program allows you to type out fully formatted transliterations of Sumerian.
-Below is an example.

 ### You type